ndawlab/vectorRPE/README.rst

 Dataset includes (in this order):

 - ``actions``: actions of the agent (1: Left 2: Right 3: Forward).
-Note that actions during cue region (see Figure 2a) changes agent's view angle and actions after cue region allows the agent to decide to left or right arm)
+Note that actions during cue region (see Figure 2a) changes agent's view angle and actions after cue region allows the agent to decide to left or right arm.

 - ``rewards``: 0 = no reward at this timestep, 1 = reward at this timestep